sandhuram/DataWarehouse-and-Business-Intelligence/README.md

 Data Profiling
-->Changed the SOR Load and Update dates from TIMESTAMP to DATE for Oracle and PostgreSQL to load SOR_LOADDATE ->Converted data type values for DATES to DATE data type across all the CSVs and Text input files ->For SCDs DimProductPrice and DimProductCost we had to use SOR dimproduct (MySQL) as a bridge between input file price_cny_step_1_of_4 and DIMPRODUCT
+->Changed the SOR Load and Update dates from TIMESTAMP to DATE for Oracle and PostgreSQL to load SOR_LOADDATE

+->Converted data type values for DATES to DATE data type across all the CSVs and Text input files

+->For SCDs DimProductPrice and DimProductCost we had to use SOR dimproduct (MySQL) as a bridge between input file price_cny_step_1_of_4 and DIMPRODUCT

-->Converted all the possible columns in the target metadata from Big Decimal to INT ->Data Type csv contains all the column’s data type which we kept constant across all the SORs and Target table depending upon the size of data
+->Converted all the possible columns in the target metadata from Big Decimal to INT

+->Data Type csv contains all the column’s data type which we kept constant across all the SORs and Target table depending upon the size of data

-->Had to append zeros and trimmed values in the for joining product tables ->Reject Codes and Error Handling
+->Had to append zeros and trimmed values in the for joining product tables

+Reject Codes and Error Handling
-->Reject Codes are used to catch bad data,missing values or invalid data present in the facts rejects ->Reject Reasons help you understand the bad data in detail ->Handled null values using Relation.ISNULL function and applied code 99 if nulls are found
+->Reject Codes are used to catch bad data,missing values or invalid data present in the facts rejects

+->Reject Reasons help you understand the bad data in detail

+->Handled null values using Relation.ISNULL function and applied code 99 if nulls are found

 The company has 4 sales channels: